NexulAcademy/weather-app/readme.md

 Your 'showWeather' function will need to call an external weather API to get the data.
 JavaScript offers a function to do just that, called 'fetch'.
 See the following documentation for how to use fetch. https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch

-Fetch is based on JavaScript 'prommises'.
+Fetch is based on JavaScript 'promises'.
 Normal JavaScript code is synchronous, meaning it runs one line before moving to the next line.
 While a line of code is executing the browser cannot respond to user input.
 The way to share processing cycles with the browser to respond to user input is with 'asynchronous' code.
 A Promise is the most basic way to write asynchronous code.
-The fetch() method itself is designed as an asyncrhonous Promise.
+The fetch() method itself is designed as an asynchronous Promise.

 helpful conceptual video (fetches an image):
 https://www.youtube.com/watch?v=tc8DU14qX6I&vl=en